rsmike/docker-backup-db/README.md

 # Database Backup service for TI

 - finds the latest automatic snapshot for a given RDS instance
-- restores a temporary RDS instance
+- restores a temporary RDS instance, applying security groups from the main instance
 - backs up all databases via mysqldump
 - uploads compressed dumps to S3
 - sorts out monthly, daily, weekly